Samuel Burroughs1

 Lady Helena Rawdon is the daughter of John Rawdon, 1st Earl of Moira and Lady Helena Perceval.1,2 She married Stephen Moore, 1st Earl Mountcashell, son of Stephen Moore, 1st Viscount Mountcashell and Alicia Colville, on 3 June 1769.3

-As a result of her marriage, Lady Helena Rawdon was styled as Viscountess Mountcashell on 3 June 1769.
-From 3 June 1769, her married name became Moore.3 As a result of her marriage, Lady Helena Rawdon was styled as Countess Mountcashell on 5 January 1781.
+After her marriage, Lady Helena Rawdon was styled as Viscountess Mountcashell on 3 June 1769.
+From 3 June 1769, her married name became Moore.3 After her marriage, Lady Helena Rawdon was styled as Countess Mountcashell on 5 January 1781.

 Children of Lady Helena Rawdon and Stephen Moore, 1st Earl Mountcashell